 Medication for OCD

-According to Dr. Feusner, medication may also be added to your treatment plan if you have difficulty getting through ERP exercises.
-“In some situations, people with OCD might try to do ERP, and they find that it’s very difficult due to the intensity of emotions they get when they try to do exposures,” he explains.
+Medication may also be used if you have difficulty getting through ERP exercises.
+“In some situations, people with OCD might try to do ERP, and they find that it’s very difficult due to the intensity of emotions they get when they try to do exposures,” explains says Jamie Feusner, MD, NOCD’s Chief Medical Officer and Professor of Psychiatry at the University of Toronto.
 “Having a reduction in those emotions and experiences could help them tolerate exposure exercises and make headway on them.”

 If your OCD symptoms are severe, medication may help reduce their intensity.
 “Some people might have severe OCD and have been dealing with it for a long time and would like to have every tool they could have at their disposal to try to get better as soon as possible,” explains Dr. Feusner.